Rising-Stars-by-Sunshine/Stats_201_AlbertLi/code/README.md

-The code will be comprised of two parts: web scraping and testing.
-The web scraping portion will be created using PRAW (Python Reddit API Wrapper) to access the Reddit API and to scrape the contents of r/WallStreetBets.
-From each post, the post's textual content, upvotes, and comments will be extracted.
-To filter the resultant data, a threshold of 250 comments and upvotes will be applied to ensure the quality of each post.
-After filtering, I will manually label the data to assign each post as positive, neutral, or negative.
-For the testing, methodologies from multiple high-performing sentiment analysis models will run the r/WallStreetBets dataset on an 85-15 train-test split.
-Finally, the results will be compared with the true labels (created manually) to analyze for accuracy, f-measure, precision, and recall.

 # Webscraping

+This section of the code is dedicated to web scraping using the PRAW (Python Reddit API Wrapper) library.
+The goal was to extract valuable information from r/WallStreetBets, focusing on three key elements: post content, upvotes, and comments.
+The Reddit API was accessed with appropriate credentials, allowing for the extraction of every post from r/WallStreetBets over the past year.
+To ensure data quality, only posts with a minimum of 250 upvotes and comments were included.
+This criterion was chosen to highlight posts with substantial community interaction, indicating potential shifts in sentiment or opinions related to specific assets or the market as a whole.

 See the [Google Colab Notebook](./STATS_201_ajl128_data_query.ipynb).
 Also see [PRAW](https://praw.readthedocs.io/en/stable/) for more details.

 ## Prerequisites

-1. Install PRAW through pip.
+1. Install Dependencies:
 ```python
 pip install praw
 ```